stevorackovic/stevorackovic.github.io/_pages/cv.md

 **Intern**
 *BioSense Institute | Novi Sad* &nbsp;·&nbsp; *2018*
 - Developing a classifier to recognize cultures planted in specific fields using satellite imagery

 Education
 =======================

-**PhD in Statistics and Stochastic Processes** *Instituto Superior Tecnico | Lisbon* &nbsp;·&nbsp; *2019 – present*
+**PhD in Statistics and Stochastic Processes**
+*Instituto Superior Tecnico | Lisbon* &nbsp;·&nbsp; *2019 – present*
 - The curriculum covers machine learning, optimization, and statistics with a high demand for both theoretical and practical skills
 - Thesis: ``Distributed optimization of bio-kinetic models based on large 4D sequences''
-    - Solving large-scale optimization problems in the facial animation, with the focus on a distributed optimization setting for reducing computational costs
+- Solving large-scale optimization problems in facial animation, focusing on distributed optimization to reduce computational costs

 **MSc in Applied Mathematics – Data Science**
 *Faculty of Sciences | Novi Sad* &nbsp;·&nbsp; *2016 – 2018*

-*BSc in Applied Mathematics – Mathematics of Finance** *Faculty of Sciences, Novi Sad* &nbsp;·&nbsp; *2013 – 2016*
+**BSc in Applied Mathematics – Mathematics of Finance**
+*Faculty of Sciences | Novi Sad* &nbsp;·&nbsp; *2013 – 2016*

 Skills
 ======